lloyd/littlepass/README.md

 ## Using this in a product

-The idea is simply, what if we design a sign up flow in products targetting little ones that goes like this:
+The idea is simply, what if we design a sign up flow in products targeting little ones that goes like this:

 1. The computer chooses a password for you.
 2. You can accept it, or get a new one.